Wittlich: History

 The oldest known remnants of human settlement activity come from the third millennium BC.

 In Roman times there stood right on the River Lieser, where the autobahn bridge is now, a stately villa rustica or countryside villa.

 In 1065, Wittlich had its first documentary mention.
 In 1300, Archbishop-Elector Diether von Nassau of Trier granted Wittlich town rights.
 It had long been assumed, however, that Wittlich had already been granted town rights in 1291, leading to the 700th-anniversary celebrations in 1991.

 In the middle ages, the prince-electors of Trier constructed a castle in Wittlich, Burg Ottenstein.
 This castle was replaced in the 18th century by a hunting lodge, Schloss Philippsfreude, which was destroyed during the times of the French Revolution.

 In 1912, Germany's first youth prison was built in Wittlich, which also still borders on the Justizvollzugsanstalt Wittlich (“Wittlich Correctional Facility”).

+During World War II, in 1940, a forced labour camp for French prisoners of war and a subcamp of the Hinzert concentration camp were established in the town.
+The latter held mostly Polish, Italian and Luxembourgish prisoners, and John Mersch, the pre-war United States vice-consul in Luxembourg.

 Building projects in town

 In 2009, the town of Wittlich was included in the programme Aktive Stadtzentren (“Active Town Centres”) of the state of Rhineland-Palatinate.
 Since then, some investors have been interested in the town of Wittlich.